Self-service mapping, analysis, and sharing system (SaaS)

 - Due to the wide range of users logging in from across the organization, this system pattern almost always leverage a single sign-on (SSO) approach to authentication.
 SSO is typically implemented using SAML and/or OpenID Connect.

-- User access and data collaboration are governed by role-based access controls and modern authorization and authentication models, including OAuth, SAML, OpenID Connect, and multifactor authentication.
+- User access and data collaboration are governed by role-based access controls and modern authorization and authentication models, including OAuth, SAML, OpenID Connect, and multi-factor authentication.

 - Systems are subject to vulnerability assessments including system, web application, and database scans.